eto-ai/rikai/docs/quickstart.rst

 ==========

-In this quickstart, we illustrate a user journey from data cleaning to model training to model evaluation using `Pytorch`_ and Rikai.
+In this quickstart, we illustrate a user journey from data cleaning to model training to model evaluation using `PyTorch`_ and Rikai.

 Installation
 ------------